yvesdebeer/vuejs-shopping-cart/README.md

 </script>
 ```

 Now you should have a working application.
-Verify the shopping cart works correctly by adding some items and check the contents of you shopping cart.
+Verify the shopping cart works correctly by adding some items and check the contents of your shopping cart.

 ### 15. Add User Authentication functionality